-Year 1 children are taught Geography under the following topics: Where we live/ Our School, The Seven Continents, Beside the Seaside (human and physical) and Environments.
+Year 1 children are taught Geography under the following topics: Where we live and our school, Safari in Africa, Tropical Rainforests

-Year 2 children are taught Geography under the following topics: The Polar Regions, Asia: Where is China?/ and Our Local Area.
+Year 2 children are taught Geography under the following topics: The Polar Regions, Asia/ China, Our Local Area and Deserts.

-Year 3 children are taught Geography under the following topics: Mountains and Weather, Food and Trade, Space and ISS, Development of Local and World Study.
+Year 3 children are taught Geography under the following topics: Mountains and Weather, Australia, Local Area study and Tundra Biome.

-Year 4 children are taught Geography under the following topics: All Around the World, Water: Source to Sea (Rivers), City-Coast and Local Area Study: Colchester.
+Year 4 children are taught Geography under the following topics: All Around the World, Weather/ Rivers, City-Coast, Local Area Study: Chelmsford and Savannah biome.

-Year 5 children are taught Geography under the following topics: Recycling/ Sustainability, The UK and Local Area Study.
+Year 5 children are taught Geography under the following topics: South America, Yosemite National Park and Aquatic Biome.

-Year 6 children are taught Geography under the following topics: The Battle of Britain, Windrush, The Outbreak of Diseases and The Vikings.
+Year 6 children are taught Geography under the following topics: Windrush and St. Lucia, California, Coastlines and Taiga Biome.

 Each topic is carefully planned to ensure correct pitch and challenge, taking into consideration the achievement statements originally outlined from the National Curriculum.
 The local area studies are repeated several times throughout the school, gradually broadening the scope of learning and continuously building on prior knowledge and skills.